Misha Mahowald

 Michelle Anne Mahowald (January 12, 1963 – December 26, 1996) was an American computational neuroscientist in the emerging field of neuromorphic engineering.
 In 1996 she was inducted into the Women in Technology International Hall of Fame for her development of the Silicon Eye and other computational systems.
-She committed suicide at age 33.
+She died by suicide at age 33.

 Early life and education

-Mahowald, known as Misha, was born in Minneapolis, Minnesota, daughter of Alfred and Joan Fischer Mahowald.
+Michelle, known as Misha, was born in Minneapolis, Minnesota, daughter of Alfred and Joan Fischer Mahowald.
 She had a younger sister, Sheila.

 After graduating high school, she attended the California Institute of Technology, graduating with a degree in biology in 1985.
 She continued at Caltech as a PhD student in Computation and Neural Systems under the supervision of Professor Carver Mead, a specialist in VLSI.
 For her thesis, Mahowald created her own project by combining the fields of biology, computer science, and electrical engineering, to produce the silicon retina.